 - Click the drop-down menu below Input Locations and choose Hospitals.
 This is the point feature class you previously added to the map.

-- Leave the default settings for the rest of the tool parameters and click the Run button at the bottom of the Geoprocessing pane.
+- Leave the default settings for the rest of the parameters and click the OK button.

-A total number of 22 hospitals load as facilities.
+A total of 22 hospitals load as facilities.

 Add an incident

 Consider an accident site as an incident.
 The closest facility solver finds one or more hospitals that are closest to the accident location.

 You could use a feature class of existing incidents for your analysis by clicking the Import Incidents button ; however, in this exercise, you'll add the incident by geocoding the address.

 - On the Map tab, click the Locate button .

 The Locate pane appears.